 The developers of PORNOGRAPHIC VIRUS ALERT FROM MICROSOFT show you this annoying banner to make you call them.
 While talking, they will offer you to install several security tools, depending on which ones were pre-paid to them.
 Of course, these antivirus programs are rather a scareware, than a proper anti-malware tool.
 You will see numerous alerts about problems on your computer.
 As the programs state, they can be solved after purchasing the full version of these apps.

 All these “problems” are 100% fictional.
 Fake anti-malware software can choose a random file and block it, stating that it is vulnerable or malicious.
-It can easily block the file of the program you use every day, so it will not start or run with errors.
+It can easily block the program’s file you use every day, so it will not start or run with errors.
 The other side of the problem is that many users trust these programs, purchase them and use them for daily activities.
 Its developers receive the stimulus and keep developing their “antivirus”.
 Users who understand that this app is malicious meet another trouble – scareware is hard to delete without the proper anti-malware tool.
 You are not able to find such antiviruses in the list of installed programs, and there is no uninstall.exe in their root directory.